Bank of Albania: Bank of Albania

+The Institute of Saving Accounts and Insurance was renamed the Savings Bank and spun off in 1991, eventually privatized in 2004 as Raiffeisen Bank Albania (Raiffeisen Bank Shqipëri).

-In 1992, a new banking system was established, with the central bank renamed the Bank of Albania.
+In 1992, the State Bank was renamed the Bank of Albania and focused on its central banking role as fit for the newly established two-tier banking system.

 In 1996, an agreement was reached to return most of the former National Bank's gold reserves to Albania.

-The headquarters building of the Bank of Albania was renovated and expanded in the early 2010s on a design by the Italian firm Petreschi Architects.

-Bank overview
+Operations

 The bank's primary objective is the maintenance of price stability.
 The bank also promotes and supports the development of the foreign exchange regime and system, the domestic financial market, the payment system, and contributes to improving monetary and lending conditions.

 The Bank also acts as manager of the county's currency by balancing the currency in circulation and credit within the economy.
 This role is important because allowing too much currency into circulation would lead to inflation and allowing too little currency in circulation would prevent the economy from growing.
 As acting currency manager, the Bank of Albania pursues to reach equilibrium between two extremes, which is to promote economic growth by maintaining price stability.

 The Bank also acts as the fiscal agent of the Albanian Government.
 Since being the central Bank of Albania, the bank performs a wide range of financial services dealing with billions of Albanian Leks.
 The government keeps an open account with the bank, through which it makes many domestic and international financial transactions.
 The Treasury operations, which consist of receipts and expenses made by the government is not carried out within the Bank of Albania, but through commercial banks.